markusschloesser/MackieC4_P3/README.md

 What is it?
 A midi remote script for Ableton Live 10 and 11 for the Mackie C4 controller in Python 3 with backwards compatibility to Py2.7 for Live 10.

-What we did in the last months:

-  1. Been using Pycharm with proper syntax checking.
-  2. Got rid of LiveUtils
-  3. By hand did the Py2 -> Py3 conversion by looking at what was in the code that looked like Py2 and converted that the Py3 (stuff like utf, long int, xrange > range etc)
-  4. Managed to decompile the new Live11/Py3 scripts by using uncomyple6 and using the resulting code as a reference.
-Not everything was decompiled successfully but most of it
-  5- Worked and commented a lot in the code
-  6. Opened a repository here
-  7. fixed a tremendous amount of ugly errors
-  8. Integrated liveobj_valid and liveobj_changed
-  9. introduced new functionality

 What works:

 			1. Script gets detected in Live 10 and 11